automatearmy/sync-to-cloud-deploy/cloudshell_tutorial.md

 ## Grant BigQuery Permissions for Drive Inventory Report

 The Sync to Cloud application uses BigQuery Drive Inventory Report to identify and process files.
-You must grant specific permissions to the Worker Service Account in the Google Cloud project where your BigQuery Drive inventory dataset is located.
+You must grant specific permissions to the Worker and API Service Accounts in the Google Cloud project where your BigQuery Drive inventory dataset is located.

 1.  **Identify the Project ID**: Determine the Google Cloud Project ID that hosts your BigQuery Drive Inventory Report dataset.
 2.  **Navigate to IAM**: Go to the IAM & Admin page of the project containing the BigQuery dataset.
 3.  **Grant Access**:
    - Click on "**GRANT ACCESS**".
    - In the "**New principals**" field, add the Worker Service Account: `sa-sync-to-cloud-worker@<walkthrough-project-id/>.iam.gserviceaccount.com`
+   - In the "**New principals**" field, add the API Service Account: `sa-sync-to-cloud-api@<walkthrough-project-id/>.iam.gserviceaccount.com`
    - Assign the role "**BigQuery Job User**" (`roles/bigquery.jobUser`).
 This role must be granted at the **project level**.
    - Click "**ADD ANOTHER ROLE**".
    - Assign the role "**BigQuery Data Viewer**" (`roles/bigquery.dataViewer`).
 This role can be granted at the **project level** or, for more fine-grained control, directly on the **dataset** containing your Drive inventory report.